-One of the things the government has to do in exchange for your tax dollars is provide safe roadways.
-For example, if Caltrans knows that a road is unsafe because there have been a lot of accidents at a certain intersection, and the state does nothing to try to reduce the number of accidents, the agency could be liable for damages to motorists who are injured at that intersection.
-However, if no one at Caltrans knew that the intersection was dangerous, the agency may not be liable.
+In exchange for your tax dollars, one of the things the government must do is provide safe roadways.
+For example, if Caltrans knows that a road is unsafe because there have been many reported accidents at a certain intersection, and the state does nothing to try to prevent accidents there, the agency could be liable for damages to motorists injured at that intersection.
+However, if no one at Caltrans knew the intersection was dangerous, the agency may not be liable.

 Report dangerous conditions

-If you notice that a traffic sign is obstructed by a tree, or that the posted speed for a curve seems too fast, or that pavement markings have faded so much, they’re virtually invisible, notify Caltrans of the condition.
-As the saying goes, “if you see something, say something.”
+If you notice a traffic sign is obstructed by a tree, or that the posted speed for a curve seems too high, or that lane markings have faded so they’re virtually invisible, report it to Caltrans.

 If you’ve been injured because of a hazardous road condition, call the attorneys at TorkLaw to determine if you have a claim.